-Successful alumni wants to help students and businesses connect
+Successful alumna wants to help students and businesses connect

 A former student from South Essex College is now a successful graphic designer working with big brands.